Dr. Bryan Banks

 Before arriving at CSU, Dr. Banks taught at SUNY Adirondack, Georgia State University, and Florida Atlantic University.
 His dissertation focused on French perceptions of Huguenots after Louis XIV’s Revocation of the Edict of Nantes, which expelled over 200,000 French Calvinists around Europe and the Atlantic World.
 His work reintegrates religion into the narrative of the French Enlightenment and Revolution — two parts of history often thought of as the origins of modern secularism.

-Dr. Banks teaches surveys in World History from 1500 CE as well as upper division courses on European History and the Digital Humanities.
+Dr. Banks teaches surveys in World History from 1500 CE as well as upper division courses on European and Atlantic History and the Digital Humanities.

 Read more about Dr. Banks’s research and teaching on his personal website: www.BryanBanksPhD.com

 Dr. Banks is currently revising his dissertation for publication.
-It is tentatively titled Fugitives and Refugees: Representing Huguenots in the Atlantic World, 1685-1815.
+It is tentatively titled From the Frontiers of the French Enlightenment: The Huguenot Diaspora and the Idea of “Refugees”.